JohnRazonado/2ndYear-CVSU-Notes/(FITT 3) PE/Strategies in Badminton.md

 ## SERVES IN BADMINTON
 **1. LOW SERVE**
+- Played gently over the net to land at front of your opponent's service court.
+- Serve near the shortline

-- The low serve is played gently over the net to land at the front of your opponent’s service court, near the short service line.
+%%- The low serve is played gently over the net to land at the front of your opponent’s service court, near the short service line.
 It’s important that this serve passes _low_ over the net (hence the name low serve).
 - The low serve is used in both singles and doubles.
-In doubles, the low serve is used more frequently than any other serve.
+In doubles, the low serve is used more frequently than any other serve.%%

 **2. HIGH SERVE**
 - The high serve is played powerfully upwards, so that the shuttlecock travels very high and falls almost vertically downwards at the back of the receiver’s service court.
 High serves are used frequently in singles, but never in doubles (at a high standard of play).